GraceG000/requirement-analysis/README.md

 - Security: The system shall encrypt user payment data in transit and at rest, and enforce role-based access control for hotel-manager portals.
 - Maintainability: The system modules shall allow addition of new features (e.g., promotional offers, dynamic pricing) without major refactoring.

+---

+## Acceptance Criteria

+### Importance of Acceptance Criteria
+**Acceptance Criteria** are the predefined conditions that a software product or feature must meet to be accepted by stakeholders, product owners, or end-users.
+They serve as a clear benchmark for determining whether a requirement has been successfully implemented and is ready for delivery.

+In the context of **Requirement Analysis**, acceptance criteria help to:
+- **Clarify Expectations:** Ensure that both developers and stakeholders have a shared understanding of what “done” means for each feature.
+- **Improve Quality Assurance:** Provide a foundation for test cases and validation, ensuring the developed functionality aligns with business goals.
+- **Reduce Miscommunication:** Minimize misunderstandings by translating abstract requirements into measurable and testable statements.
+- **Support Agile Practices:** Act as a checklist for product owners and QA teams during sprint reviews and user acceptance testing (UAT).

+### Example: Checkout Feature in the Booking Management System

+**Feature:** Checkout Process

+**Acceptance Criteria:**
+1. The system shall display all booking details, including hotel name, room type, dates, and total cost, before checkout.
+2. The user shall be able to select a payment method (credit card, debit card, or digital wallet).
+3. The system shall validate payment details and show an appropriate error message if invalid data is entered.
+4. The system shall confirm successful payment by displaying a booking confirmation message and sending a confirmation email to the user.
+5. The checkout process shall be completed within 10 seconds under normal network conditions.

+These criteria ensure that the **Checkout feature** not only functions correctly but also meets performance and usability expectations — providing a consistent and reliable user experience.